opentok/opentok-hardware-setup.js/README.md

 Use the component along with the [OpenTok.js] [1] library.

-*Important restrictions:* Due to limitations in other browsers, the Hardware Setup component is only available in Chrome and only works on sites loaded via HTTPS.
+*Important restriction:* The Hardware Setup component is only available on sites loaded via HTTPS.

 ### createOpentokHardwareSetupComponent()